How to Read and Understand Your Car Insurance Policy

 • Non-Owned Auto Coverage – Extends liability when driving borrowed vehicles

 Each endorsement modifies your base policy legally, so they take precedence over the original contract language where they apply.
-Learn more about driving other cars and your coverage — a non-owned auto endorsement can be a smart addition if you frequently borrow vehicles.
+Ask your insurer the right questions about your coverage — many valuable endorsements aren't automatically included but can be added for just a few dollars a month.

 Pincher's Pro Tip

 Ask your insurer for a full list of available endorsements.
-Many valuable add-ons — like accident forgiveness or new car replacement — aren't automatically included but can be added for just a few dollars a month.
+Many valuable add-ons — like accident forgiveness, new car replacement, full glass coverage, or pet injury coverage — aren't automatically included but can be added for just a few dollars a month.
+Telematics programs can save safe drivers up to 40% on their premium.

 Compare Car Insurance Rates in Ohio